Aditya9576/docker-tui/README.md

  As it become very hard to frequently write the command on the mobile or similar small devices.

 [###IMPORTANT####]
-!!!!!!For now to before running a container , you must have to create a custom volume and network and make sure to attach it to the container.
+!!!!!!For now , before running any container , you must have to create a custom volume and network and make sure to attach it to the container.
 If not it may results in error.
 Sorry for this inconvenience but very soon I will solve this issues .!!!!!